SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

     }

     private void heapifyUp(int index) {
-        int parent = (index - 1) / 2; // calculates the index of the parent element.
+        int parent = (index - 1) / 2; // Calculates the index of the parent element.

-        /* enters a loop that continues until the `index` reaches the root of the heap (index 0), or the element at the current `index` is not greater than its parent.*/ while (index > 0 && heap[index] > heap[parent]) {
+        /* enters a loop that continues until the `index` reaches the root of the heap (index 0), or the element at the current `index` is not greater than its parent.*/

+        while (index > 0 && heap[index] > heap[parent]) {
             swap(index, parent); // If the element is not the root and its value is greater than its parent's, swap them. index = parent;